hoonqh/Online_Supermarket_GoMart/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-GoMart is an online supermarket build using AWS and offers that offers high availability, scalability, and robust security features
+GoMart is an online supermarket website build using AWS and offers high availability, scalability, and robust security features
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Solution Architecture -->